 Fig. 3 illustrates the gain achieved by the proposal for the subcase ΔPt=ΔP0, by taking into account the effective configuration of the gNodeB in terms of the power that can be transmitted from the configured APs.
 Simulation assumptions similar to those shown in Fig.1, as detailed in Annex A, have been considered with a CDL-C propagation channel model [2].
 The different curves obtained correspond to different values of ΔP0.
 The "Bound GPC" curve have been reproduced from Fig. 1 for reference.
+The curves “GPC@UE + backoff @BS ΔP0=x dB” corresponds to a CSI computation at the UE which considers the GPC only, the gNodeB applies directly the mismatched CSI while performing a power backoff such that the transmit power per antenna port do not exceed PTNT+x with x=0, 1, 1.5, 2, 3 dB.
+Note that “GPC@UE + backoff @BS ΔP0=0” corresponds to the curves “GPC@UE + backoff @BS” of Fig. 1 and 2.

 Fig.3 shows that significant gain can be obtained provided that the UE knows the power amplifier configuration per AP of the gNodeB.
 The "Bound GPC" can be approached despite the existence of LPCs at the gNodeB if the CSI computation considers the LPCs.
 A value of ΔP0=2dB is sufficient to reach this boundary.